jt00000/jt00000.github.io/_posts/2023-08-30-post_sekaictf2023_algorithm_multitool_en.md

 1. When you create task A using `slow_algo_factory` and `resume` another task B, the `algo_l` comes from task A.
 2. When you `destroy` task A and `resume` another task B, the pointer to the address where the Task structure of the deleted task A was located is called as `algo_l`.
 (To be exact, the return value of `tasks.begin()+index` used in the `destroy` path)

 We want to use 2., which allows us to freely replace values.
-We can't generate tasks using `slow_algo_factory` because of 1., but `fast_algo_factory` generates tasks in the same way, but there is no effect due to the difference in stack depth, so we can use this.
+We can't generate task using `slow_algo_factory` because of 1., but `fast_algo_factory` generates tasks in the same way, but there is no effect due to the difference in stack depth, so we can use this.

 As for the idea of ​​heap editing, the pointer in 2. points the address of inside the vector called `tasks`.
 Therefore, by increasing the size by increasing the number of `tasks`, it will be resized and the chunk that looks good will be used by `tasks`, or conversely, the original chunk can be used.